StellaWangEngineer/Medi-Search-Platform/README.md

 # Medi-Search-Platform

 # Project Description
-Medi-Search Platform is an online appointment registration system.
-Online appointment registration is a convenient medical service developed in recent years.
-It aims to alleviate the difficulty of seeing a doctor and registering a doctor.
-Seeing a doctor is not necessarily guaranteed.
-The appointment registration service provided by the online appointment registration service fundamentally solves this medical problem.
-Easy registration anytime, anywhere!
-No need to queue!
+Famous Doctors Appointment Registration Platform is a convenient medical service developed in recent years, aiming at alleviating the difficulty of seeing a doctor and registering a doctor, so that patients can easily register anytime, anywhere!
+Using SpringCloud micro-service architecture and front-end and back-end separation technology, the background management system is divided into five modules: hospital settings, data dictionary, user management, order management, and statistics management.
+The front-end user system is divided into: hospital details, user login, patient management, Appointment registration, medical reminder module.

 # Technology Stack
 ## Backend Technology